PinHoWang/pokedex/README.md

         |-- images          # Images
         |-- index.html      # entry point for browser
     |-- src
-        |-- components      # All components and containers used in this project.
+        |-- components      # All components, containers, and stories used in this project.
         |-- data            # Json data for all pokemons info
         |-- styles          # CSS files for styling components
         |-- tests           # Test files